International Payments FAQs

 Making payments to countries with Purpose of Payment Codes

 When making international payments to certain countries, Purpose of Payment (PoP) codes are mandatory.
 Without this information your payment will be delayed or rejected by the receiving bank.
-Click here for a list of these countries and the related codes.
+List of these countries and the related codes.

 -